 - Offsetting carbon emissions of race operations with carbon credits and RECs purchased from NativeEnergy.

 Here’s How You Can Help Us Become Evergreen:

 Recycle and compost your trash from start to finish.
-In 2016, the TDB2B10K recycled and composted 90% of the 6.3 tons of waste we produced.
-We are aiming for at least 90% in 2019.
+Our goal for the 2022 TDB2B10K is to recycle and compost 90% of the waste the race produces.
 To ensure we meet this goal, the TD Beach to Beacon 10K will have recycling bins at the start, we are composting the cups on the course, and we’ll have Green Team volunteers staffing Waste Stations at the finish.
 On the food-tent field, runners put their trash on the tables at the Waste Stations, and our Green Team volunteers make sure it goes in the right bin for redeemables, compostables, recyclables, landfill trash, plus a bin for waste fluids.

 Use Satellite Parking and Take the Shuttle Bus.
-The TD Beach to Beacon 10K is providing transportation to and from the race from three satellite parking lots.
-Please plan to use these parking lots and the shuttle buses as it reduces traffic congestion near the start on race morning and reduces CO2 emissions.
+The TD Beach to Beacon 10K is providing transportation to and from the race from satellite parking lots.
+Please plan to use these parking lots and the shuttle buses as they reduce traffic congestion near the start on race morning and reduce CO2 emissions.